 The most common reliability issues associated with the 2.0 Diesel VW Amarok are:

 - EGR (Exhaust Gas Recirculation) valve failure.

-- Serpentine/Accessory drive belt failure prior to its 75000km kilometer change over interval
+- Serpentine/Accessory drive belt failure before its 75000km kilometer change over an interval

-When it comes to work and play no vehicle checks the boxes better than a reliable double-cab Ute.
+When I owned my Amarok, I used it as a daily, my family vehicle, and for my business.
+I can tell you one thing, when it comes to family, work, and play no vehicle checks those boxes better than a reliable double-cab Ute.
 Reliability is the operative word here since more hours spent in the workshop means fewer hours on the job and less money in your bank.
-Not cool!
+It is a mammoth task.

-The Amarok is without a doubt a working-class vehicle with a touch of luxury.
-VW released it to compete with the Ford Ranger, Toyota Hilux, and Mitsubishi Triton, to name just a few.
+From my experience, the Amarok is without a doubt a working-class vehicle with a touch of luxury.
+VW released it to compete directly against the more popular Ford Ranger, Toyota Hilux, and Isuzu, to name just a few.
 This it does, and very well at that because this is by no means a bare-bones commercial UTE.
-As in typical Volkswagen fashion, it’s luxurious, oozes class, and does well for your business image, no matter how you look at it.
+As in typical Volkswagen fashion, it’s luxurious, oozes class, and did well for my business image.

 The Nitrogen and oxygen in the engine combine to form NOx which reacts with sunlight and causes dark smog.